ET Speaks From Home

 • Arrive early

-Arriving late, or even on time, may not give you enough time to settle down properly and observe your surroundings.
+Arriving late at your event venues, or even on time, may not give you enough time to settle down properly and observe your surroundings.
 Also, arriving late puts you in a bad light, especially if you’re working for a client.
 Be sure to arrive 15 to 30 minutes early, depending on the nature of the event.

 So, go early, and be sure to speak again with your client to ensure they have no added special requests.
 Once you arrive, take the time to observe your surroundings and determine how best you make everything around you work for your shots.
 You can also take a couple of pre-event shots while building relationships with the guests.
 This way, no one will get uncomfortable around you.